ANALYSIS-Russian attacks spur debate about nuclear power as climate fix | Headlines

 Last month NuScale, majority owned by construction and engineering company Fluor Corp, signed an agreement with Polish company KGHM Polska to build another small modular reactor plant in Poland by 2029 as part of an effort to reduce dependence on coal, which emits large amounts of carbon dioxide and lung-damaging soot when burned.
 NuScale also signed an agreement in December with Kazakhstan Nuclear Power Plants LLP (KNPP) to explore the deployment of the power plants in that country.

-Diane Hughes, vice president, marketing and communications, at NuScale said the Zaporizhzhia "incident once again highlights the fact that nuclear energy plants have robust, resilient and redundant safety features" and that its technology is even safer.
+Diane Hughes, a NuScale spokesperson, said the Zaporizhzhia "incident once again highlights the fact that nuclear energy plants have robust, resilient and redundant safety features" and that its technology is even safer.
 And in January, Westinghouse Electric Co signed cooperation agreements with 10 Polish companies for the possible construction of six AP1000 conventional nuclear reactors.
 It also signed a memo with Rafako SA on the possibility of developing nuclear plants in Ukraine, Slovenia and the Czech Republic.

-Westinghouse did not immediately respond to requests for comment about the seizure of Zaporizhzhia or the safety of nuclear reactors in wartime.
+Cathy Mann, a Westinghouse spokesperson, said "nuclear energy is a safe, carbon-free source in Ukraine and around the world."
 Third Way, a Washington-based think tank that supports nuclear power, said the severity of climate change means the world must rapidly increase nuclear energy in the next few decades despite the risks.

 "No energy source is entirely without risk," said Josh Freed, the group's senior vice president for climate and energy.
 "If (Russia President Vladimir) Putin wants to kill countless people by blowing up a dam or attacking a nuclear plant, he could do it.
 But the fact is ... nuclear plants are incredibly safe," Freed said.
 Others disagree.